Return to top

 Ingredients for easy edible brownie batter recipe on a white background.

-• Brown Sugar, Maple Syrup, Salt: The brown sugar adds moisture and sweetness to the batter.
+Brown Sugar, Maple Syrup, Salt: I prefer brown sugar for brownies because of the molasses that adds moisture and sweetness to the batter.
 You could also use coconut sugar or cane sugar.
 Maple syrup pairs nicely with the brown sugar for an extra boost of sweetness!
 Look for 100% pure maple syrup as the healthiest option.
 A pinch of salt will bring out the sweetness of this homemade brownie batter even more.

-• Almond Milk: Almond milk will help you achieve your desired consistency of the edible batter.
+Almond Milk: Almond milk is what I add to achieve the desired consistency of the edible batter.
 You can also try it with soy milk or coconut milk.

-• Chocolate Chips: Adding chocolate chips enhances the chocolate flavor and gives a contrast in textures to this edible raw brownie batter recipe.
+Chocolate Chips: Adding chocolate chips enhances the chocolate flavor and gives a contrast in textures to this edible raw brownie batter recipe.
 Chocolate chunks are equally delicious!
-You can leave them out if you want a more mild flavor and less sugar.
+You can leave them out if you want a milder flavor and less sugar.

-This edible brownie dough is easy and quick to make.
-It is the perfect no bake treat when you have a chocolate craving and don’t want to spend forever in the kitchen.
-Here is how to make edible brownie batter:
+My edible brownie dough is easy and quick to make.
+It is the perfect no-bake treat when you have a chocolate craving and don’t want to spend forever in the kitchen.
+Here’s how I make it:

-Heat Treat Flour: Heat treat the flour by placing the flour into a microwave safe bowl and microwave, uncovered, on high heat, for 1 minute.
-Whisk the flour to break up any lumps.
-Set aside to cool to room temperature.
+Heat Treat Flour: First, I heat treat the flour by microwaving it in a bowl, uncovered, on high heat for 1 minute.
+Whisk the flour to break up any lumps and let it cool to room temperature.

 All purpose flour mixed in a mixing bowl

-Mix Wet Ingredients: In a separate mixing bowl whisk together the brown sugar, melted butter, maple syrup and coffee granules, if using, until smooth.
+Mix Wet Ingredients: In a separate mixing bowl, I whisk together the brown sugar, melted butter, maple syrup, and coffee granules until smooth.

 Butter and sugar stirred together in a mixing bowl.

-Mix Dry Ingredients: Whisk the cocoa powder and salt through the flour in a large bowl.
+Mix Dry Ingredients: I whisk the cocoa powder, salt, and cooled flour in a bowl.

 Dry ingredients for brownies in a mixing bowl.

-Combine Ingredients: Next, add the melted butter mixture to the dry ingredients.
-Give the mixture a stir, add half of the almond milk and stir again.
-If you prefer the batter to be a little thinner add remaining almond milk and stir until combined.
+Combine Ingredients: Next, I add the melted butter mixture to the dry ingredients.
+Give the mixture a stir, add half of the almond milk, and stir again.
+If you prefer the batter to be a little thinner, add the remaining almond milk and stir until combined.

 Egg free brownie batter in a mixing bowl.

-Fold And Serve: Fold through the chocolate chips with a wooden spoon.
-You can serve this fudgy edible brownie batter recipe with a scoop of ice cream or enjoy it on its own!
-You can serve it cold, room temperature, or even warmed up a bit.
+Fold And Serve: Lastly, I fold in the chocolate chips with a wooden spoon and serve.
+I serve this fudgy edible brownie batter recipe with a scoop of ice cream or enjoy it on its own!
+You can serve it cold, at room temperature, or even warmed up.
 For easy fudgy brownies, you can even microwave this batter for one minute in a single serve mug.
 Enjoy!

 Brownie batter cookie dough mixed in a mixing bowl.

-• Brownie batter can be frozen.
-To make it easier when defrosting, divide the batter into smaller pieces with an ice cube tray and freeze.
-When you defrost simply pop out several cubes and allow them to come to room temperature before enjoying.
-You can eat them as brownie dough bites or combine into a single serve brownie batter treat!
+• Brownie batter can be frozen: To make the dough last longer, I divide the dough into smaller pieces in ice cube trays.
+When I want to defrost, I simply pop out several cubes and allow them to come to room temperature before enjoying.

-• Let flour cool.
-Make sure the heat treated flour cools to room temperature before continuing with the recipe.
+• Let the flour cool: It’s important to make sure the heat-treated flour cools to room temperature before continuing with the recipe.

 📖 Variations

-• Vegan Edible Brownie Batter: This is already an egg free brownie batter but to make it completely vegan friendly simply use vegan butter and vegan chocolate chips.
+Vegan Version: This is already an egg-free brownie batter, but to make it completely vegan-friendly, I simply use vegan butter and vegan chocolate chips.

-• Edible Brownie Cookie Dough Bites: Turn this healthy edible brownie batter into cookie dough bites by reducing the almond milk for a thicker consistency.
-Chill the batter and then roll into bite sized balls and place on a baking sheet.
-Chill for another hour or so before serving.
+Dough Bites: I turn this healthy edible brownie batter into cookie dough bites by reducing the almond milk to one tablespoon for a thicker consistency.
+Then, I chill the batter and roll it into bite-sized balls and place them on a baking sheet to chill for an hour before serving.

-• Protein Batter: Add in 1-2 scoops of your personal favorite protein powder to the edible brownie dough.
-Use less flour to keep the consistency the same.
+Protein Batter: I add in 1-2 scoops of unflavored protein powder to the edible brownie dough to give it a boost of protein and reduce the flour to 3/4 cup to keep the same consistency.

 ❓Recipe FAQs